-- 3. Configure Event Handling and Notification policies: Open Event Handling from the Settings menu.
+- Configure Event Handling and Notification policies: Open Event Handling from the navigation menu.
 Complete, and test, the SMTP, or SNMP, configuration.
-See Chapter 22, Events and Event Handlers for more information. - 4.
-Overview Dashboard: Select Overview from the Dashboard menu.
+See Chapter 22, Event Handlers for more information. - 4.
+Overview: Select Overview from the navigation menu.
 Set the defaults for the groups you want to view, the time range, and graphs to display.
-See Chapter 15, Overview for more information. - 5.
-Replication Dashboard: If you are using MySQL Replication, select the Dashboards menu, click on Replication and select a group to view its topology, configuration, status and replication error details.
-See Chapter 19, Replication Dashboard for more information.
+See Chapter 25, Overview for more information. - Replication: If you are using MySQL Replication, select Replication a from the navigation menu and select a group to view its configuration, status and replication error details.
+Select Topology a from the navigation menu to see the topology of the replication.
+See Chapter 28, Replication Dashboard for more information. - Advisors: You can accept the defaults defined, or select Advisors from the Configuration section of the navigation menu and customize the threshold for groups, or individual MySQL Instances.
+For more information, see Chapter 19, Advisors. - 7.
+SQL Performance Tuning: If you are monitoring instances of MySQL running version 5.6.14 or later, rich SQL performance tuning data is available in the Query Analyzer.

-- Advisors: You can accept the defaults defined, or select Advisors from the Settings menu and customize the threshold for groups, or individual MySQL Instances.
-For more information, see Chapter 21, Advisors. - 7.
-SQL Performance Tuning If you are monitoring instances of MySQL running version 5.6.14 or later, rich SQL performance tuning data is available in the Query Analyzer.
-(If you are monitoring earlier MySQL versions, make sure to download a Query Analyzer plug-in so you can see SQL performance data as well.) - 8.
-I/O and Lock Contention If you are using MySQL 5.6 or later consider deploying the sys schema, and making use of the new Database File I/O and Lock Waits reports from the Reports & Graphs menu.
+8. I/O and Lock Contention: If you are using MySQL 5.6 or later consider deploying the sys schema, and making use of the Database File I/O and Lock Waits reports from the Reports & Graphs menu.
 These help you identify who or what is using the most I/O, and whether there is any lock wait contention within your MySQL Instance.
-See Section 20.2, "Database File I/O and Lock Waits" for more information.
+See Section 30.2, "Database File I/O and Lock Waits" for more information.